Cruyff Foundation Conference

 "The difference between a broken community and a thriving one is the presence of women who are valued." - Michelle Obama

-The first Johan Cruyff Foundation Conference aims to explore the following questions and foster discussions that lead to sustainable solutions:
+The first Cruyff Foundation Conference aimed to explore the following questions and foster discussions that would lead to sustainable solutions:

 - Why is the participation rate for girls lower than for boys in the public space?